hpe-dev-incubator/hpe-dev-portal/content/blog/getting-started-with-private-cloud-business-edition-apis.md

 the JSON data holds the access_token itself and also the expiration time, which is 2 hours (7200 seconds).

-> Note: For simplicity and demo reasons we store the client_id and client_secret in the code, obviously that should never be done in production!
+> *Note*: For simplicity and demo reasons we store the client_id and client_secret in the code, obviously that should never be done in production!
 How to implement a more secure method will be explained in the next episode of this series.

 ## Calling an API